DominicMachado/DominicMachado.github.io/docs/latn-199-f20/how-to-read-a-latin-paragraph.md

 ---
 ***

-# A Guide to Complex Latin Sentences - LATN 199 - F20
+# How to Read a Latin Sentence - LATN 199 - F20

 ***
-## How to Read Complex Latin Sentences
+## How to Read a Latin Sentence
 &nbsp;

 When reading Latin texts, it can be helpful to approach them with a regular method.
 Below you will find my suggested method for doing so, but please note that there are many other ways of reading Latin sentences as well: